 In 1956, Dr. Benjamin Bloom, an American educational psychologist who was particularly interested how people learn, chaired a committee of educators that developed and classified a set of learning objectives, which came to be known as Bloom’s taxonomy.
 This classification system has been updated a little since it was first developed, but it remains important for both students and teachers in helping to understand the skills and structures involved in learning.

 Bloom’s taxonomy divides the cognitive domain of learning into six main learning-skill levels, or learning-skill stages, which are arranged hierarchically—moving from the simplest of functions like remembering and understanding, to more complex learning skills, like applying and analyzing, to the most complex skills—evaluating and creating.
 The lower levels are more straightforward and fundamental, and the higher levels are more sophisticated.

-In order to demonstrate college-level learning, you will need to focus on the top three or four levels of Bloom’s Taxonomy: Creating, Evaluating, Analyzing, and Applying.
-Your portfolio will need to make clear that you have attained one or more of these skill levels in the courses you are challenging.
+In order to demonstrate college-level learning, you will need to focus on the top four levels of Bloom’s Taxonomy: Creating, Evaluating, Analyzing, and Applying.
+Your portfolio will need to make clear that you have reached one or more of these skill levels in the courses you are challenging.

 The following table describes the six main skill sets within the cognitive domain and gives you information on the level of learning expected for each.
 Read each description closely for details of what college-level work looks like in each domain.
 Note that the table begins with the lowest level of the taxonomy, Remembering, and works its way towards higher levels of thinking.
 For our portfolio, you should focus on the college-level learning cognitive domains below: Applying, Analyzing, Evaluating, and Creating.